DimitriPalmer22/Relapse-Code-Documentation/Documentation/Powers/Powers.md

 - <https://www.codecademy.com/resources/docs/c-sharp/interfaces>

 ### Creating the Prefab

 When creating a new prefab to store the power logic, make the prefab based on an empty game object.
-We want the prefab to be pretty much invisible.
+We want the prefab to be invisible.

 > Nerd stuff: Why does the prefab need to be an empty game object?
-> You see, the prefabs are AC
+> You see, the each power logic prefab is actually instantiated whenever the player uses the corresponding power.
+However, I made it so that the instantiated game objects are invisible in the hierarchy so that the player / designer doesn't accidentally mess with them.

 ### Important Functions Of the Interface